Adam Duvall Player Props: Red Sox vs. Rangers

-Adam Duvall -- with a slugging percentage of .188 in his past 10 games (including no home runs) -- will be in action for the Boston Red Sox against the Texas Rangers, with Jon Gray on the hill, on July 5 at 7:10 PM ET.
+Adam Duvall -- with a slugging percentage of .194 in his past 10 games (including zero homers) -- will be in action for the Boston Red Sox versus the Texas Rangers, with Nathan Eovaldi on the hill, on July 6 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Rangers.
+In his most recent game he had a one-hit showing (1-for-4) against the Rangers.

 Adam Duvall Game Info & Props vs. the Rangers